proxmox/proxmox-backup/docs/configuration-files.rst

 Configuration Files
 ===================

-All Proxmox Backup Server configuration files resides inside directory ``/etc/proxmox-backup/``.
+All Proxmox Backup Server configuration files reside in the directory ``/etc/proxmox-backup/``.